NodeBE4/opinion/_posts/2023-02-27-theoryofdoom.md

 It would be like if I sold you a drug to prevent cancer, but the data from all of my clinical trials found no such benefit.
 I think we can all understand doing that would be very bad.

+----- __482.7__ -----2023-02-27 11:22:56+08:00:

+> Your comments and abrasive attitude

+I don't think you understand my perspective.
+Nor do you understand why this is a source of outrage for me.
+I want accountability for those in my field who knew better than to ever mislead the public with the bullshit that Cochrane is calling out.
+We (i.e., folks in the field) knew better and dropped the ball, over and over again.

+My ire is focused on my peers and my field.
+Not you, or anyone who believed what you heard from the media.
+So, do not feel like this is about you.
+It is not about you (unless your name is on one of the papers Cochrane was talking about).

+> This is not the final word on the matter

+You're right!
+Nothing in science is ever final.
+We try to reach the best conclusion we can with good evidence and reliable methods.
+But sometimes folks drop the ball.
+They reach unsupported conclusions with terrible evidence on unreliable methods.
+That is what happened here.

+It is possible that further research may be undertaken.
+And that research might reliably find that masks make a difference.
+As it stands now, there is not now nor has there ever been good science to back such claims.
+That's the point of the whole article.

+> A quick search results in many articles that raise some questions on how to read the report.

+Cochrane cuts the wheat from the chaff.
+Which everyone in this field understands.
+If your name was on a supposed paper Cochrane just said was bad, I'm sure you'd have all kinds of things to say about it too.

+> also conclude that it isn't an open and shut case.

+If your name was on an article Cochrane called out, I'd bet you'd be unhappy about it too.
+I'd be happy to let them speak, and hear what they have to say.
+Although, these media stories are an irrelevant distraction.

+Junk science isn't a new [problem](https://www.wired.com/2009/09/fmrisalmon/).
+But the harm is that now, a lot of people believe things that are unsupported.

+We live in a world where there is so much information out there, it's very hard to know what to think.
+That's why we have things like peer review, to make sure we're not publishing bullshit.

+Sometimes those checks aren't enough.

+> Two examples are below

+Neither of them change the bottom line.
+The bottom line is simple: there is no credible research that supports claims that masks reduce COVID transmission.

+It wasn't your job to figure that out, though.
+So it's not like you're responsible.